AoxInfinity/AoxInfinity/ABOUTME.md

 - 📫 How to reach me : discord = aoxinfinity
 - 🧔 I am a guy
 - 😭 I am fatherless
-- 👾 I play games, okay
+- 👾 I play some games
 - 📺 I mostly just watch youtube
-- 💔 My profile is set to invisible so I will show up as always offline
+- 💔 My profile is set to invisible so I will show up as offline all the time :/ That's it.